Skip to content

 The Safari browser reading list or offline downloaded pages is helpful when off-network.
 It will help in keeping you busy even when you do not have enough network coverage.

-Similarly, you can also save the webpage for offline access on the Safari Mac computer.
+Similarly, you can save page for offline access on the Safari on Mac.
 There are two ways to save a webpage offline within the computer browser.

 Please share the article if you find it helpful: